Jaquar

-The Jaquar Group, established in 1960, is a bathroom and lighting company, offering faucets, showers, shower enclosures, sanitary ware, flushing systems, wellness products, concealed cisterns, water heaters, and varied lighting products.
+The Jaquar Group, established in 1960, is a bathroom and lighting company, offering products such as faucets, ceramics, flushing systems, showers, bathtubs, built-in saunas, fully built bathroom systems, as well as water heaters and varied lighting products.

 It employs over 12,000 people including 2400 service technicians and has 7 manufacturing units with 1 in South Korea spread over 3,30,000 sq.m.
-Currently, it manufactures 39 million bath fittings every year for nearly 2.9 million bathrooms every year, delivering 3.3 million sanitary ware pieces annually and 9.9 million lighting products yearly.
-The lighting plant in India has capacity to produce 25mn pcs annually.
-The company has 21 orientation centres in India and over 40 Jaquar World stores globally at London, Milan, Singapore, Dubai, Kuala Lampur and other locations.
+3 upcoming manufacturing facilities will make it to 11 facilities up to 5,30,000 sq. m. area.
+Currently, it manufactures 52.9 million bath fittings every year for nearly 3.6 million bathrooms every year, and 28.4 million lighting products yearly.
+The existing lighting plant at Bhiwadi, India is spread across 68,000 sq. m.
+The company has more than 23 Jaquar World orientation centres in India and over 40 Jaquar World experiential showrooms globally at London, Milan, Singapore, Dubai, Kuala Lumpur and other locations.

 Jaquar Group has global headquarters spread across 48,000 sq. meters) in Manesar, Haryana, India and presently operates in over 55 countries in Europe, Middle East, South East Asia, Africa, and SAARC region.
+The unique feature of Jaquar’s core industry is that the sales are made not directly to customers but via an extensive dealer network.